 It’s always nice to be able to save some money, right?
 When you live in Hawaii, it’s nice to save as much money as possible — trust me!
+If you read my previous post, you know the cost of living in Hawaii is well above the average!
 We are not experts by any means, but after more than half a decade of island living, we’ve gotten pretty good at being able to save money here and there.
 It’s not always easy (or fun) to pinch pennies, but it’s really nice to save money, so today I want to share some money saving hacks Dane and I have learned along the way.

 15 Money Saving Hacks For Living In Hawaii